odessagregor/battery_analysis/README.md

 Plot 6: Feature importance:
 The strongest predictor for aging is ambient temperature, which is much higher than anything else.

+To run it locally, Clone the repository, install dependencies with pip install -r requirements.txt, place metadata.csv in cleaned_dataset/data/, and run python battery_ml_analysis.py.

 This code can be used with other data with light alterations, allowing it to help classify and improve Li-ion batteries based on testing.